 Controllers I Use

-I'm in my sixties and have eye problems (myopia, posterior vitreous detachment / degeneration, cataracts) and repetitive stress injury (carpal tunnel syndrome) caused by many years of non-ergonomic keypunch and keyboard-banging in the 1970's and 1980's.
+I'm in my seventies with eye problems (myopia, cataracts) and repetitive stress injury (carpal tunnel syndrome) caused by many years of non-ergonomic keypunch and keyboard-banging in the 1970's and 1980's.

-The comments below are divided into sections for the PlayStation 2, PlayStation 3 and PlayStation 4, though most PS2 controllers can be used with the PS3, and PlayStation controllers work fine with the PS2 for playing PlayStation games.
+The comments below are divided into sections for the PlayStation 2, PlayStation 3, PlayStation 4 and PlayStation 5.
+(PlayStation controllers work fine with the PS2 for playing PlayStation games, and most PS2 controllers can be used with the PS3 with a PS2-to-USB adapter.)
 The section about the PlayStation Portable describes how I use one without holding it or using my thumbs.
 I also have a section about using an adapter with the PlayStation TV / Vita TV to allow use of wired controllers.
-Coming soon is a section about the PlayStation Classic, which will be released toward the end of 2018.

 First of all, I choose my games wisely, limit playing time, take breaks, remember to do my stretching exercises and so on.
 The real killers for me are the famous amount of X-button mashing that many games require during battles, having to hold down a button for long intervals (to walk, for example), and any furious use of the analog joysticks that requires a lot of thumb movement.
 In fact, I try to avoid using my thumbs at all, and often wear braces that constrain thumb movement.

 Tactics-style games are the best, and turn-based battles are much easier than real-time battles.
 For the latter I often play a healer or mage and let the AI do the real fighting, which is okay; I game for the stories.